Stuart Forster provides an overview of some of the best art museums in the Netherlands.

 Amersfoort’s Kunsthal KAdE is located within the Eemhuis, an eye-catching multi-use building that also houses a library and archives.
 The gallery hosts temporary exhibitions.

 Amersfoort is a lovely city to explore.
-For art lovers the Piet Mondrian’s birthplace, the Mondriaanhuis, represents an attraction not to miss.
+For art lovers, Piet Mondrian’s birthplace, the Mondriaanhuis, represents an attraction not to miss.

 LAM in Lisse